ColtonKnopik/GaG-Seed-Auto-Buy/README.md

 # Grow a Garden Auto Buy

-script to scan shop menu on the popular Roblox game grow a garden.
+python script to scan shop menu on the popular Roblox game grow a garden.
 Listens for shop restock message and triggers a scan of the entire menu, buying seeds of rarity legendary or higher.

 ## Required Installs